tecwindow/SoundTranscriber/README.md

 - Save: Save the transcription result with the specified extension in the settings.
 - Save As: Save the result with a specific extension.
 - Settings: Access program options and customizations.
+- Open Log File: allows you to view the Sound Transcriber log file.
 - Exit: Exit the program.

 ### Services: